Bristol-SiD-Development/scripts/pylcio/README.md

 Using tail like this will simply write it's stdin to it's stdout starting from the second line

 Currently it is impossible to use the pylcio classes in hashmap (or dictionary) structures.
 I wrote up some wrapper classes in FastHashableObjects.py.
-If yo subclass FastHashableObject for your class you should end up with a thin wrapper class which can be hashed as expected.
+If you subclass FastHashableObject for your class you should end up with a thin wrapper class which can be hashed as expected.

+The createRootNtuples module is currently not hugely useful but if the pathlength parameters are implemented (see here for an example http://svn.cern.ch/reps/clicdet/trunk/analysis/src/contrib/cgrefe/tracking/TrackingEfficiency.java) then it could be used in conjunction with Christain Greffe's plotting code to do tracking studies.